yogeshagr/golang/gopl/gobook.md

 front increases the start-up latency of a program and is unncessary if execution doesn't always reach the part of the program that uses that variable.

+### Race Detector
+- Go runtime and toolchain are equipped with a sophisticated and easy-to-use dynamic analysis tool, the race detector.

+- Adding the `-race` flag to your go build, go run, or go test command causes the compiler to build a modified version of the application or test with additional instrumentation that effectively records all accesses to shared variables that occurred during execution, along with the identity of the goroutine that read or wrote the variable.
+In addition, the modified program records all synchronization events, such as go statements, channel operations, and calls to (*sync.Mutex), (*synch.WaitGroup).Wait, and so on.

+- The race detector studies this stream of events, looking for cases in which one goroutine reads or writes a shared variable that was mostly  writtenn by a different goroutine without an intervening synchronization operation.
+This indicates a concurrent access to the shared variable, and thus a data race.
+The tool prints a report that indicates the identity of the variable, and the state of active function calls in the reading goroutine and the writing goroutine.
+This is actually sufficient to pinpoint the problem.

+- The race detector reports all data races that were actually executed.
+However, it can only detect race conditions that occur during a run; it cannnot prove that none will ever occur.

+- Due to extra bookkeeping, a program built with race detection needs more time and memory to run, but the overhead is tolerable even for many production jobs.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.